sweet-research-group/sweet-research-group.github.io/index.md

 # Wearables and AI to provide translational digital health solutions

-**SWEET Research Group** is dedicated to advancing human health through interdisciplinary approaches that integrate engineering, health and clinical knowledge.
+**SWEET Research Group** at Lehigh University is dedicated to advancing human health through interdisciplinary approaches that integrate engineering, health and clinical knowledge.
 Focusing on health-related data, we design smart wearable devices for data acquisition and develop machine learning frameworks for data processing and modeling.
 Then, **at the system level, we translate these innovations into wearable and AI-powered digital health solutions**—aimed at assisting clinicians in decision-making and supporting aging individuals and patients with neurological disorders in the clinic and community.

 {% include section.html %}